 Transfer Credits and GPA

 Only grades earned at Pacific are calculated into the Pacific GPA.
-Courses taken elsewhere, if approved by the registrar, can be used to meet degree requirements, but the grades in transfer courses are not included in the calculation of the GPA.
-A grade of C- or below earned at another institution will not transfer to Pacific University.
+Courses taken elsewhere, if approved by the Registrar, can be used to meet degree requirements, but grades from transferred work are not included in the calculation of the GPA.
+Work completed with a grade lower than C- will not be awarded transfer credit at Pacific University.